chriswmartin/textfile/content/posts/Introduction-to-the-Web.md

 ## Notes

-[^1]: As long as you follow all of the best practices when creating your website (like adding `alt` attributes to your images) [screen readers](https://en.wikipedia.org/wiki/Screen_reader) can even turn your website into braille!
 [^2]: Google has an interactive color picker that allows you to copy the RGB value of any color you choose.
 You can access it by googling "[Color Picker](https://www.google.com/search?q=color+picker)".
 [^3]: You can use [keycode.info](https://keycode.info) to check what value is sent for each key on your keyboard.
 [^4]: In general, it isn't a great idea to use plain numbers that aren't assigned variable names in your code because it makes your code more difficult to understand when it's read by others.
 You can learn more about "magic numbers" [here](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants).